nfranzwa/Engineering-Portfolio/Various Machining Projects/Free Vice Stop/README.md

 2. Adjust the threaded rod to set the desired stop position for your workpiece
 3. Secure your workpiece against the stop for consistent positioning across multiple operations or pieces

-## Customization

-The modular design of this system allows for easy customization:
-- Adjust rod lengths for different table sizes or stop distances
-- Modify the stop joint design for specific application needs
-- Refer to the provided engineering drawing for precise modifications to the stop joint

-## Contributing

-Contributions to improve the design or expand its applications are welcome.
-Please submit pull requests or open issues to discuss potential changes.

-## License

-[Specify your chosen license here]